About Us

 Phillip Wiedmeyer

-Phillip Wiedmeyer serves as Chairman of the Board of Directors and provides his services to the organization without compensation.
-Phillip devotes approximately 30-40% of his time to ACFC activities.
-Phillip is one of the original founders of ACFC in 2002 and has provided leadership and direction for the organization since that time.
+Phillip Wiedmeyer Phillip is one of the original founders of ACFC in 2002 and has provided leadership and direction for the organization since that time.
 He is retired from Alabama Power Company where he held numerous positions involved in the design, construction, and licensing of power plants and involving external/governmental relations, including serving for more than five years as the company's representative in Washington, D.C.
 He also held the positions of Assistant to the President and Vice President of Economic Development for the company.

 cedric_ball